bikeshaving/crank/website/documents/index.md

 ---
 title: Crank.js
 description: "The Just JavaScript framework.
-Crank is a JavaScript / TypeScript library for building websites and apps.
-It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX templates."
+Crank is a JavaScript / TypeScript library where you write components with functions, promises and generators."
 ---
-## What is Crank?

 Crank is a JavaScript / TypeScript library for building websites and apps.
 It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX templates.